Contraceptive security: Importance

 Contraceptives can prevent unintended pregnancies in individuals with uteruses, as well as protect individuals from contracting sexually transmitted infections and/or diseases (STIs/STDs).
 A person's access to contraception is critical for ensuring their optimal health and achieving their reproductive goals as it allows individuals to have control over their body and freedom to decide when to become a parent.
-It also gives couples the ability to chose how many children to raise and the spacing between each child.
+It also gives couples the ability to choose how many children to raise and the spacing between each child.
 Moreover, contraceptive security can improve the socioeconomic conditions for individuals and their families, and advances their right to education and/or a career.